 The Director of Student Conduct will hear the appeal or determine the appropriate hearing officer, appeal panel, or the University Board on Discipline to hear the student's appeal.
 The hearing officer, appeal panel, or the University Board on Discipline will review all information gathered at the hearing, any further evidence, and the reasons for appeal.
 The hearing officer or appeal board will then decide the appeal and meet with the student to share the results.
-Parents and attorneys are not permitted in the hearing room during the appeal process unless they are serving as the student's chosen advisor in a sexual misconduct case.
+Parents and attorneys are not permitted in the hearing room during the appeal process.